 Any ACH or check returned for any reason will be subject to a $30 returned check fee.

-Late Fees - Students whose accounts show a balance due in excess of $300 after the end of the 100% refund period (end of the first week of the semester), will be assessed a $200 late fee, prohibited from future registrations, and prohibited from receiving grade reports or transcripts.
+Late Fees - Students who have a past due balance of $400 or more after the end of the 100% refund period (end of the first week of the semester), will be assessed a $100 late fee, prohibited from future registrations, and prohibited from receiving grade reports or transcripts.
 Any requests appealing the assessment of late fees must be submitted in writing to the Student Accounts Office.
 Please access our online Late Fee Appeal Form and submit to the Director of Student Accounts.
-Accounts that remain in arrears in excess of $300 after the final withdrawal date of the semester (approximately the 10th week of the semester as set by the University Registrar) will be assessed an additional late fee of $300.
-Accounts with balances due under $300 will be assessed monthly service charges at a rate of 18% per annum.
+Accounts past due $400 or more after week 5 will be charged a $200 late fee, and accounts past due $400 or more at the end of the 10th week of the semester will be assessed an additional $300 late fee.
+For balances under $400 a finance charge of 9% per annum will be charged monthly on balances due.

 Students whose accounts remain in arrears will be referred to a licensed collection agency.
 These students will be responsible for the cost of collection, which could be as high as 50% of the amount referred.
 Students who find they are having financial difficulty should contact the Student Accounts Office and speak with the Collection Specialist to make repayment arrangements.
 It is the preference of Aurora University to help students avoid future credit report problems by establishing reasonable repayment agreements based on individual special circumstances.
 Please do not ignore our requests for payment.